kwindrem/TailscaleGX/ReadMe.md

 There is information on the tailscale web site that discusses the security issues.

-The GX device will not allow tailscale connections when Enable remote access is turned off.
+The GX device will not allow tailscale connections when __Allow remote connections__ is turned off.

-# tailscale details
+# TailscaleGX details

-tailscale was built from v1.62.1, the most recent stable build at the time, rather than using an available binary in order to save space.
+The tailscale included in TailscaleGX is an "extra-small" build of v1.62.1.
+This build is about 25 MB compared to about 50 MB for the pre-built binairies.

-tailscale runs as both a daemon and a control appliciton, in this case a command line interface.
+tailscale runs as a daemon (tailscaled).

+In Venus OS, tailscaled is run as a daemontools service: __TailscaleGX-backend__

+In addition a command-line application (tailscale) controls tailscaled.

-The daemon only runs when Enable remote connection is turned on.
+The daemon only runs when __Allow remote connections__ is turned on.

+A second service __TailscaleGX-control__:

+- starts and stops TailscaleGX-backend
+- manages bringing up the GX to tailscale server link
+- collects login and connection status from tailscale
+- provides this status to the GUI
+- prompts the user for necessary steps to establish a connection